 Lets get something straight before we delve into the details.
 Hepatitis B is a vaccine preventable disease.
 You should be vaccinated to protect against hepatitis B unless you are allergic to the vaccine, have a health condition that prevents you from being vaccinated, or if you have a current or previously resolved HBV infection (Talk to your doctor if you have questions.)

-If you have an HBV infection, make sure your sexual partners and close household contacts are protected through vaccination.
-You can also consider confirming immunity with a blood test called an anti-HBs titer, run 1-2 months after the last shot of the HBV vaccine series.
+If you have an hepatitis B infection, make sure your sexual partners and close household contacts are protected through vaccination.
+You can also consider confirming protection with a blood test called an anti-HBs titer, run 1-2 months after the last shot of the HBV vaccine series.
 If your partners are not vaccinated, it is essential you practice safe sex using a latex or polyurethane condom to help prevent transmission.

-Hepatitis B is transmitted through direct contact with blood and infected body fluids.
-Direct contact means blood-to-blood, or infected body fluid to an opening in the skin or mucous membrane.
+Hepatitis B is transmitted through direct contact with blood and sexual fluids.
+Direct contact means blood-to-blood, or sexual fluids to an opening in the skin or mucous membrane.
 This includes anything from direct contact with an open, gaping wound to something as subtle as trace amounts of blood making direct contact with tiny, open breaks in the skin, or contact with mucous membranes.
 Hepatitis B is a tenacious virus that can live outside the body for a good week.
 It is 50-100 times more infectious than HIV and more infectious than hepatitis C. Fortunately hepatitis B is vaccine preventable.

 Blood and serum in particular are the most infectious, and the concentration of the virus or viral titers will be highest in these body fluids.
 HBV is present in other body fluids, but in much lower concentrations.
 These fluids include semen, vaginal fluid, saliva, sweat, tears, urine, and breast milk.
 Add even trace amounts of blood to these other fluids and the risk of transmission may increase significantly.

 - What is the viral load of the person infected with hepatitis B?
-Remember it may change over time, so the infected person needs to be regularly monitored to get a clear idea of the HBV status.
+Remember it may change over time, so the infected person needs to be regularly monitored to get a clear idea of the hep B status.

 - How much of these data can you confirm?
-When was the last time an HBV viral load was run?
+When was the last time a hepatitis B viral load (HBV DNA) was run?
 And how much do we really, or can we really know about the current state of our immune system?